Hurricane Harvey -- August 25-September 4, 2017

 dissipated north of Lake Erie on the 3rd.

 Below are the primary rainfall graphics for Harvey.
-Data was gathered from the local National Weather Service forecast
+The first three use rain guage data gathered from the local National

-offices, CoCoRAHS, Drainage Districts 6 and 7 of Texas, and the Harris County Flood Control Network.
-Harvey is the
+Weather Service forecast offices, CoCoRAHS, Drainage Districts 6 and 7 of Texas, and the Harris County Flood Control Network.

 territories and the state of Hawai'i.
 The resulting floods which occurred near Beaumont and Houston, Texas was